 The size of the supers and brood box is the same for the Rose beehive, that is, exact same depth.
 What this means is that the beekeeper can utilize only one size frame within the hive drawers.
 This can offer more convenience than using different size frames.
 Therefore, each unit can be stacked in any order when you use this beehive.
 Additionally, the boxes require minimum lifting given the fact that you do not have to keep arranging them in certain order.

 Unlike standard beehives where you need to divide the hive into two when adding a queen, for the Rose hive this is done differently.
 All boxes are the same size, therefore what needs to be done is to simply insert a board between the two vertically stacked boxes which automatically divides the hives into two.
 You do not need to rearrange the hives and no heavy lifting is required.
 This will split the hive into an upper and lower hive and the new queen is added.

 - All boxes are of uniform size and measure 460 mm x 460 mm.
 This is the same as the commercial and National beehives.
 The boxes have a depth of 225mm.

 - Supers measure 150mm.

 - It is 190mm deep, which provides sufficient space that can accommodate commercial and national hive components.

 - Its walls are thinner than those of the standard hive and will accommodate 12 frames and not the normal 11.

 - All the boxes are of uniform size and can be used for raising brood, honey storage, or both.

-- The arrangement of the brood box and supers is quite different with the Rose beehive.
+- The arrangement of the brood box and supers is quite different from the Rose beehive.
 For the ordinary hive, you will get the brood box at the bottom and supers on the top.
-However for Rose beehive, boxes are stacked together from bottom to the top.
+However, for Rose beehive, boxes are stacked together from the bottom to the top.